thewca/worldcubeassociation.org/html/src/translations.md

 All translations will be kept [on GitHub](https://github.com/cubing/wca-documents/branches).
 If you're familiar with `git`/GitHub, you're also welcome to fork the `wca-documents` repository.
 This makes it easy for you to make changes that the WRC can update on the site.
-(As of early February 2012, we're already using this to track the German and Russian translation.)
+(As of early February 2012, we're already using this to track the [German](https://github.com/fw42/wca-documents-german/) and [Russian](https://github.com/Claster/wca-documents) translations.)
 If you're not familiar with GitHub, don't worry about it, and just send us your translation.